Latest update: 11.06.2025 | by Lili

 Spammers’ Choice Awards

-Some TLDs are more often used in scams and spams than others.
+Some TLDs are more often used in scams and spam than others.
 This doesn’t mean that all of those TLDs are bad, or that none of the most popular TLDs can be used for the wrong goals.

 Based on this calculation, .asia is the worst with a “badness index” of 3.23.